kevinliao-ai/suna/README.md

 ## Self-Hosting

-Suna can be self-hosted on your own infrastructure using our setup wizard.
-For a comprehensive guide to self-hosting Suna, please refer to our [Self-Hosting Guide](./docs/SELF-HOSTING.md).
+AniSora can be self-hosted on your own infrastructure using our setup wizard.
+For a comprehensive guide to self-hosting AniSora, please refer to our [Self-Hosting Guide](./docs/SELF-HOSTING.md).

 The setup process includes: